-All of this park's mobile homes are on septic tank systems with cesspools/leach lines.
-While many homes throughout this park have experienced sewage backups, the mobile homes in spaces 1 through 15 experience the most frequent and severe problems.
+All this park's mobile homes use a septic tank system which include cesspools and leach lines.
+While many homes throughout this park have experienced sewage backups, mobile homes in spaces 1 through 15 experience the most frequent and severe problems.
 This may be caused by the manager using spaces 3 and 4 to store old cars, boats, and large vehicles (e.g., one five-ton industrial forklift, one 32-foot motorhome, and a Chevrolet Tahoe Suburban SUV, all owned by the park's manager).
-These two spaces contain the septic tank leach lines for the homes located on spaces 1-15.